-Nicol makes a swift exit as Sue and I plough on.
+Nicol makes a swift exit when Sue and I decide to plough on.

-After a fairly entertaining prison break (entertaining in the sense that we didn’t want to chew our own arms off), the Doctor and his companions find themselves in an old-fashioned study.
+After a fairly entertaining prison break (entertaining in the sense that we don’t want to chew our own arms off), the Doctor and his companions find themselves in an old-fashioned study.

 Me: Oh look, it’s the Loose Canon candle!
-I’ll miss that bloody candle.
+I’ve missed that candle.

-Sue: Some of the dialogue is quite amusing but I’m finding it really difficult to engage with this story.
-Is there even a story?
+Sue: The dialogue is fairly amusing, but I’m finding it difficult to engage with the story.
+In fact, is there a story?
 I’m completely lost.

 Me: It’s Karl Marx!